kartonfarkas/api_docs/source/suite/emails/email_create.rst

    * - additional_linktracking_parameters
      - string
      - Additional URL parameters that are added to the tracked links URL when redirected.
-     - Only works if the this feature is enabled for the customer.
+     - Only works if this feature is enabled for the customer.

 Request Example
 ---------------